 Catholics in the St. Lawrence Valley

-Most of the Five Nations Iroquois and the Huron-Petun of the Great Lakes were still practicing the same religion as they did in 1500.
+Most of the now Six Nations Iroquois (the Haudenosaunee) and the Huron (Wendat) -Petun of the Great Lakes were still practicing the same religion as they did in 1500.
 This religion was based on the belief that everything around us has supernatural forces.

-The Catholic religion practiced by converted Native people was a bit different from the Catholic religion practiced by the French, because it had been imbued with their ancient beliefs.
-Native people sometimes adapted certain practices of their former religion to their new religion.
+The Catholic religion practiced by converted Indigenous people was a bit different from the Catholic religion practiced by the French, because it had been imbued with their ancient beliefs.
+Indigenous people sometimes adapted certain practices of their former religion to their new religion.
 Rosaries became coveted objects, just as amulets once were.
 These were a sort of lucky charm believed to possess great power.
-But many other Native rites had lost their meaning and eventually disappeared, such as burying the dead with their personal belongings.
+But many other Indigenous peoples’ rites had lost their meaning and eventually disappeared, such as burying the dead with their personal belongings.

 See also – Traces of the past: